deeptanshu33/SDPD/README.md

 - **Suggestions & Solutions**:
   - Scaling the text inside the die button.
   - "Multiple items have the same description"
-  - Changed dp to sp for making the die button and the text inside it more flexible
+  - Updated the button to use `wrap_content` with `minWidth` and `minHeight`, fixing accessibility issues related to text scaling.

 ## Time and Effort